Terms & Conditions:

 Medication(s) should be in the original prescription bottle

 Prescriptions & Valuables: If you are taking prescription medication, bring an adequate supply along with a copy of the prescriptions.
 A digestive remedy is suggested as a precaution.
 Always keep necessary medicine, jewelry, and travel documents in your handbag or carry-on luggage – never check these items with your luggage.
 Refer to the AIRPORT SECURITY section for details on liquid medications.
 If you wear prescription glasses, we suggest bringing your backup pair.
-Many travelers keep a change of clothes and sleepwear in their carry-on bag in the unlikely event a suitcase goes astray or is late.
+Many travelers keep a change of clothes and sleepwear in their carry-on bag if a suitcase goes astray or is late.

 Note: Many airlines have a charge for the first checked bag.
 Rates vary for each airline.
 This fee is paid directly to the carrier at check-in.